ITSOyt/Mario-Luigi-Dream-Team-MIDIs/README.md

 Becuase I made my Github account the night before typing this, I have no idea how anything works here.
 I'm pretty sure you can do stuff like contribute to this repository and then have your own little branch or something, but I'm not sure.
-The point is, there's no need to do that (unless, of course, I lose interest in this project, but I feel like that probablt won't happen).
+The point is, there's no need to do that (unless, of course, I lose interest in this project, but I feel like that probably won't happen).
 Just send me the transcription you want me to add, and I'll add it with credit to whoever made it.